 3) Teach and work with children creating youth programs:

 Obesity among our youth is on the rise while eating disorders like anorexia and bulimia grip teenagers at an alarming rate.
-It’s time to target youth in order to shift body hate to self love.
+It’s time to target youth in order to shift body hate to self-love.

 4) Open a holistic health or wellness center:

 Create a center where people in your community can find medicine for body, mind, and soul in one place.
 Work alongside other practitioners to create a comprehensive approach for clients.
-Nutritional Psychology is an excellent companion to yoga, acupuncture, dietetics, social work, etc.
+Eating Psychology is an excellent companion to yoga, acupuncture, dietetics, social work, etc.